“Is that Gopalam? Why are you walking away as if you’ve not seen me?” Rama Sastry called out.

 Both Sastry and Gopalam were shocked to hear his response.

-“You’ve finished high school, and still want to pursue this profession?
+“You’ve finished high school, and still want to pursue this profession.
 Why?
-Why don’t you look for a job, per your father’s wish?”
+Why don’t you find a job, as your father wanted?”
 Gopalam said.

 Nagesh laughed a funny laugh, like a veteran thinker.
 He said, “Babu, you don’t seem to understand the situation.
-Nowadays, even people with M.A. and B.A. degrees are scampering around for jobs.
-Who would give me a job, especially without recommendations.
+Nowadays even people with M.A. and B.A. degrees are scrambling for jobs.
+Who would give me a job, especially without a recommendation.
 Haven’t you heard of a recent incident?
-An engineer went for a lower division clerk position, and the officer turned him down.
-Probably, the officer had a B.A. degree and got the job, sponsored by some politician.
+An engineer went for a lower division clerk position and the officer turned him down.
+Probably, the officer had a B.A. degree and got the job, based on recommendation from a politician.
 Possibly he was afraid to take a better qualified person under his supervision.”
 Blood shot to his cheeks as Nagesh spoke ardently.

 Gopalam was surprised by the boy’s knowledge.